 If doctors suspect these defects after birth, they try to pass a tube down the infant's esophagus.
 If passage of the tube is blocked, they take x-rays to confirm the diagnosis and to locate the problem.

 Before surgery to repair the defects can be done, preparations are done to prevent complications such as aspiration pneumonia.
 First, feedings by mouth are stopped, and a tube is placed in the upper esophagus to continuously suction saliva before it can reach the lungs.
 Then the infant is fed by vein (intravenously).

 Surgery needs to be done soon after birth to establish a normal connection between the esophagus and stomach and to close the fistula.

 Some complications may develop after surgery.
 Leakage and scar tissue at the site where the esophagus was reconnected are the most common problems.
 Many children have feeding difficulties.
 About half of children who have feeding difficulties develop gastroesophageal reflux Gastroesophageal Reflux in Children Gastroesophageal reflux is the backward movement of food and acid from the stomach into the esophagus and sometimes into the mouth.
-Reflux may be caused by the infant’s position during feeding... read more (the backward movement of food and acid from the stomach into the esophagus), so doctors may give drugs that suppress stomach acid to newborns who have esophageal atresia.
-If the drugs do not control the reflux, a procedure called fundoplication is done.
+Reflux may be caused by the infant’s position during feeding... read more (the backward movement of food and acid from the stomach into the esophagus), so doctors may give medications that suppress stomach acid to newborns who had esophageal atresia.
+If the medications do not control the reflux, a procedure called fundoplication is done.
 In fundoplication, the surgeon wraps the top of the stomach around the lower end of the esophagus to make that junction tighter and decrease reflux.